dkprice/vim-easygrep/README.md

 ## Why EasyGrep?

-* Supports multiple Grep programs (vimgrep, grep, ack, ag, pt, csearch)
+* Supports multiple Grep programs (vimgrep, grep, ack, ag, pt, git grep, csearch).
-* Mapping-based or command-line searches
+* Mapping-based or command-based searches.
 * Allows searching all files, just buffers, or a user-specified pattern.
+Allows excluding unwanted files.
+* Searches from a configurable location, like a project root (.git,.hg,.svn), current directory, or arbitrary directory.
-* Automatically escapes non-literal patterns
+* Automatically escapes patterns to avoid regex confusion (so that you can search text like '->data()[x][y][z]')
+* Offers an interactive options explorer.
+* And much more...

 ## Using Easygrep